hourchallenge/nanote/README.md

 nanote is a terminal note-taking application.

 nanote is written in pure Python and relies only on the Python standard library.
-To get started, run "python setup.py install".
+To install, just use "pip install nanote" or download the source and run "python setup.py install".

 Usage: nanote [note name]